metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 }
 ```

-Curently its only used to retrive json data off-chain.
+Currently, it's only used to retrieve json data off-chain.

 ### URLSharedStorageDriver

 This will use URLShared networking.
-Which is the default iOS networking implmentation.
+Which is the default iOS networking implementation.
 This maybe the most useful call.

 ### MemoryStorageDriver